 One of the major things I kept seeing when I was researching Vilnius was the castle in the Island near Vilnius and I really wanted to go see it in person.
-I also found out about a Muslim minority that lives there so I just had to go.
 I am so happy I went.
 It was only a half day trip and getting there was easy and comfortable.

 History of Trakai (Why go to Trakai?)

 There were two reasons that lead me to Trakai.
-The pretty castle on the island and the remaining population of the Muslim Turkish ethnic minority known as Karaimes, who lived there since the 14th century.
-Full History of Trakai.
+The pretty castle on the island and the remaining population of the Turkish ethnic minority known as Karaimes, the people who followed a branch of the Jewish faith Full History of Trakai.
+Both of which date back to the 14th century.

 Getting to Trakai from Vilnius with Public Transports